screwdriver66/solar_prod_suvilahti/README.md

 # Solar Production Suvilahti Machine Learning Application

 This is an end-to-end machine learning project that provides hourly prediction of produced energy at Suvilahti PV plant for the upcoming 36 hours.
 Prediction values are obtained through a regression model that utilizes the Finnish Meteorological Institute (FMI) open data and weather API as input parameters.
+Perhaps in future, other PV plants could be added, such as Messukeskus, for example.

 ## Description